circler3/TodoTrack/README.md

 # TodoTrack
 `TodoTrack` is a service which provides Todo management with time consumption logging.

-## Usage
+## Summary
 `TodoTrack` consists of several modules.
-### Console
+### Foreground time track (alpha)
 `TodoTrack` has a console service for Windows only.
+It logs the application you are using in foreground.

 Run it will collect information of working status.
+Sqlite is used for alpha stage.
+Make sure the data destination is 100% trusted.

 ### WebAPI (not available yet)
+Core service handles all Todo items and work time units.

 Clone and open `sln` file.
 Set the api project as start project and run.

+### Pomotodo (not available yet)
+Offers Pomotodo approach which deal with fixed period work unit.
+It can help with scheduled work and rest time for healthier habits.
+However system does not collect Pomotodo statistics currently.

+Run it will open a windows prompts for Todo items and work time unit.
+Start and enjoy.

 ## Initial purpose
 I like to use todo apps to manage my work and life. *Microsoft To-do* provides system-level integration and WebAPI interface.
 But it cannot track time. *shiguangxu* can track time consumption.
 However it lacks PC features.
 So I want to build a multi-platform Todo app which is capable of logging time.